 Early in the pandemic, health care professionals lacked the necessary personal protective gear, such as masks and gowns.
 Shortages of ventilators and other critical resources for seriously ill people compounded the crisis, and unprecedented numbers of patients who flooded hospitals had a grueling impact on communities.
 Some health care workers who spoke out about inadequate safety measures were punished.
 At times, workers were even violently attacked by the public.
 PHR documented the harms health care workers faced in their efforts to provide care, campaigned for adequate PPE for all health care professionals, and spoke out against attacks on medical personnel.

 As the pandemic continued, science, innovation, and improved supply chains provided some relief.
 As vaccines and therapeutics became available, the problem shifted from a lack of resources to a lack of knowledge, communication, and trust.
 Many health care professionals in remote areas and low-income countries are not able to access COVID-19 therapeutics due to poor governmental communication and reduced access to global innovations.

-As vaccines are rolled out in many, mostly wealthy, countries, PHR is pushing for a just and equitable distribution, grounded in science, ethics, and human rights.
-A global vaccine will only be effective if no one is left behind.
+As vaccines were rolled out in many, mostly wealthy, countries, PHR joined the call for just and equitable distribution, grounded in science, ethics, and human rights.